One history, many stories.

 The 2020s have brought a renewed sense of optimism to Lourdes Celtic Football Club as its committee and coaches continue the mission set by the five founders well over half a century ago – to serve the young people of the local community.

-The new decade saw a new sponsorship deal – struck with a former player, Conor McGregor and his company McGregor Sports & Entertainment.
-With this investment, facilities at Old County received a significant upgrade with the re-laying of the outdoor astro and the conversion of the hall into an indoor astro.
+The new decade saw new club sponsorship deals and with this investment, facilities at Old County received a significant upgrade with the re-laying of the outdoor astro and the conversion of the hall into an indoor astro.

 With a strong growth in membership, new ideas and a vision are more important than ever.
 With those in place, the club has never been fitter and more ready for the future...